A Commercial Milk Refrigerator Selection Guide

-Determine the Size and Capacity of Your Milk Cooler
+Determine the Size and Capacity of Your Commercial Milk Refrigerator

-The size and capacity of your milk cooler are important considerations that are based on location and accessibility.
+The size and capacity of your commercial milk refrigerator are important considerations that are based on location and accessibility.
 You must first determine who will be using the cooler.
 It does make a difference as to the age of the students for a number of reasons.

 Location becomes a determining factor in either instance as it must fit into an ideal location for access by students as well as cafeteria employees.
 This leads to the consideration of capacity.
 The size of the student body is the next consideration.
 The total student population is not the sole determinant as the average daily consumption is a better determinant.

-Milk coolers often are the point of sale units for more than cartons of milk, which can also vary in size.
-Consequently, other dairy items or small items that need to remain cold but not frozen may be part of the equation such as yogurt, smoothies etc. Locks may be a consideration as well depending on the placement of the cooler.
+A commercial milk refrigerator often is the point of sale for more than cartons of milk, which can also vary in size.
+Consequently, other dairy items or small items that need to remain cold but not frozen may be part of the equation such as yogurt, smoothies, etc. Locks may be a consideration as well depending on the placement of the cooler.

-Your Milk Cooler’s Construction, Cooling Efficiency, and Maintenance
+Your Commercial Milk Refrigerator’s Construction, Cooling Efficiency, and Maintenance

 While superior units are highly accessible when in use as well as equipped with hinged lids that allow them to closed (and potentially locked) when not in immediate use, changing capacity over the course of hours of concentrated access as well as the normal fluctuations in stock can make it easier or harder for the condenser to maintain a constant temperature.
 Consequently, the unit must have a condenser that the manufacturer can verify meets the needs of the stated capacity.
 Ideally, it should be self-adjusting to accommodate that constant temperature in the face of fluctuating use and capacity while also providing an easy means to monitor the temperature at a glance.